AVSystem/scala-commons/docs/Components.md

 that usually has at least one of the following properties:

 * it represents a "service" within your system, e.g. HTTP server, database access layer, etc.
-* it has some initialization logic with side effects
+* it has a lifecycle: initialization and destruction logic (with side effects)
+* it acquires and releases resources
+* it is stateful
 * it depends on other components